AcademiiLTD/challenges/pokemon-explorer-challenge/README.md

 ## Getting Started

-Clone and install dependencies git clone git@github.com:your-org/pokemon-explorer-challenge.git cd pokemon-explorer-challenge
+Dependencies are preinstalled
-In one terminal: launch backend cd backend && npm install && npm start
+In one terminal: launch backend cd backend && npm start
-In another terminal: launch frontend cd frontend && npm install && npm run dev
+In another terminal: launch frontend cd frontend && npm run dev

 The backend will run on http://localhost:3001
 The frontend will run on http://localhost:3000